benjystanton/benjystanton.github.io/src/posts/2019-04-29-weeknotes–series-03-episode-02.md

 image-alt: A computer desk in a white room.
 There’s an iMac on the desk and posters on the walls.
 ---

-<p class="lede">Week 2 at Swirrl started on Tuesday after the Easter bank holiday weekend and the amazing UK weather.</p>
+<p>Week 2 at Swirrl started on Tuesday after the Easter bank holiday weekend and the amazing UK weather.</p>

 ## Looking for data designers